A24: Accolades

 Additionally, A24 has been nominated and won numerous British Academy Film Awards, Critics' Choice Awards, Golden Globe Awards, Independent Spirit Awards, and Screen Actors Guild Awards.

-The A24 film I Saw the TV Glow has been nominated for the Hugo Award for Science Fiction in the Best Dramatic Presentation, Long Form category.
+The A24 film I Saw the TV Glow was nominated for the Hugo Award for Science Fiction in the Best Dramatic Presentation, Long Form category.

 Reception and legacy

 IndieWire reported that an unnamed "high-level" Hollywood executive said that "A24 is a business whose aspirations are unlimited.
 They're not trying to become Focus [Features].
 They want to become a big media company."